-The development and communication of these local plans is instrumental to the successful application of the PDR process; translating our high-level strategic objectives into deliverables that are relevant at an operational level and enable staff to understand their potential contribution to the overall purpose of the University.
+The development and communication of these local plans is instrumental to the successful application of the PDR process; translating our high-level strategic objectives into deliverables that are operationally relevant and enable staff to understand their potential contribution to the overall purpose of the University.
 The creation of these local plans will typically include information relating to staff and the associated skills and behaviours required to ensure these plans are achievable.
 The Glasgow Professional Behavioural Framework serves as a useful tool in determining requirements for professional services and academic areas.
-It is the role of managers, reviewers and supervisors to ensure this translation from strategic aims to shorter-term tangible deliverables and milestones are effectively communicated in ensuring individual performance, career development plans and objectives are relevant, appropriate and aligned with University ambitions.
+It is the role of managers, reviewers, and supervisors to ensure that translation from strategic aims to shorter-term tangible deliverables and milestones are effectively communicated in order that individual performance, career development plans and objectives are relevant, appropriate and aligned with University ambitions.